Massless and Partially Massless Limits in Quadratic Gravity: Limit of Quadratic Gravity

 The starting point is the gravitational action~\eqref{action-stelle} with $\Lambda\neq 0$ written in terms of the canonically normalized fields $\phi$ and $f_{\mu\nu},$

 where now $f_{\mu\nu}=\frac{\tilde{M}_{\rm p}}{m_2^2}[R_{\mu\nu}-\frac{1}{6}g_{\mu\nu}R-\frac{1}{3}\Lambda g_{\mu\nu}].$

 \paragraph{St\"uckelberg formalism.} To consistently account for all five helicities in the limit $m_2^2\rightarrow \frac{2}{3}\Lambda$, it is again convenient to use the St\"uckelberg trick.
-We write an equivalent action in terms of
+Now the idea is to write an equivalent action in which $f_{\mu\nu}$ manifestly exhibits the so-called partially massless symmetry~\cite{Deser:1983mm,Deser:1983tm,Deser:2001us}.
+To achieve this goal, we also need to restore a Weyl symmetry for the metric tensor.